boromyr/ADC-control-via-Arduino-Excel-library-for-ADS1256-and-Kalman-filter/README.md

 ### Incoming

-Update for the use of the ADS1248; real-time control of stepper motors (already in progress); additions of scientific tools for data analysis (currently being worked on in the field of spectroscopy); test on ESP32;
+Real-time control of stepper motors (already in progress); additions of scientific tools for data analysis (currently being worked on in the field of spectroscopy); test on ESP32;
 Update with the new rExcel 3.0...